How to figure out if a company is walking the walk, or if they're just leading an effective greenwashing campaign.

 As consumers, more of us care, and companies know it.
-Claiming to be environmentally friendly, socially responsible, locally sourced, etc - is the new tactic used to lure in customers.
+Claiming to be environmentally friendly, socially responsible, or ethically made is the new tactic used to lure in customers.
 While we want to actually make the world a better place, how do we know if a company does?

-Here are 4 determining factors that I've found to be hella useful to use as a benchmark to know whether or not a company is true to their word, or just using it to sell something.
+Here are 4 determining factors that I've found to be useful to use as benchmarks to know whether or not a company is true to their word, or just using it to sell something.

-I'm talking clear, radical, honest transparency.
+Clear, honest, easy-to-understand transparency.
 In-store, on their website, through social media - wherever.
-If it difficult to find out what is happening behind-the-scenes scenes, there is probably a gap between what a company is selling and what is actually happening.
+If it difficult to find out what is happening behind-the-scenes, there is probably a gap between what a company is selling and what is actually happening.

 Whether it be figuring out what are their values, ethics or company practices from their website or getting direct and informative answers from sales people, if an organization is not as keen on sharing their behind-the-scenes as they are promoting their supposed responsibility, they aren't being transparent.

 Regardless of what a company might say, a certification is an important indicator in determining whether a company is just talking the talk or actually walking the walk.

 Keeping it simple, a company will apply for a certification (Think: Canadian Organic or USDA Certified Organic for food products, LEED Certified for buildings or Leaping Bunny Certified for cosmetic, cleaning or household products), and can become certified if they meet a standard set by the association, organizing body or government department.